clamburger/ubersite-lite/docs/questionnaire.md

 # Things to note

-* Pages, Groups and Questions will all be shown in the order that they are defined.
+* Pages, sections and questions will all be shown in the order that they are defined.
-* Question and Group IDs **must not** end in `-comments` or `-other` as these are used internally.
+* Question IDs **must not** end in `-comments` or `-other` as these are used internally.
-* Groups are designed primarily for dropdowns.
+* Sections are designed primarily for dropdowns.
 Other AnswerTypes **may** be used, but they might not be fully styled.
-* Groups **should** keep all dropdown questions before all non-dropdown questions.
+* Sections **should** keep all dropdown questions before all non-dropdown questions.
 No data loss will occur if you don't, but the feedback won't look as neat.